 4. Continuous testing and releasing

-Our releases for TinyMCE come out at different times depending on whether you have the open source or enterprise version.
-Open source is always the first to receive new features so developers can provide feedback and we can iron out any issues.
-Enterprise generally takes a bit longer because we need to ensure everything is properly documented, fully tested, including reports on what’s changed.
-This is to ensure stability for our enterprise customers.
+Open source is always the first to receive new features, so developers can provide feedback and any possible issues can be ironed out.
+Enterprise generally takes longer, because we need to ensure everything is documented and fully tested, including reports on what’s changed.
+This ensures stability for our enterprise customers.

 5. Working with distributed teams

-While some organizations only do agile among their development teams, Tiny applies aspects of agile principles across most of our teams, including design, marketing, operations, etc.
+While some organizations only do Agile among their development teams, Tiny applies aspects of it across most of our teams, including design, marketing, operations, etc.

 For example, in our marketing team: